|

 The best such approach was proposed by

-who defined w essentially as
+who defined w as

 (including integers, rationals and real numbers ).